juliapampus/DataspaceConnector/docs/pages/communication/consumer.md

 ### Step 3: Negotiate a Contract Agreement

-As you are not allowed to retrieve data from a provider without a matching contract agreement, you first have to handle one out.
+As you are not allowed to retrieve data from a provider without a matching contract agreement, you first have to initiate a contract negotiation.
 As explained before, a single resource can contain multiple representations.
 Therefore, the data consumer needs to check all available artifacts in the requested metadata and choose one for the data request.

 Within the description response, you receive the resource's metadata containing a contract offer.